Nukesor/sticker-finder/README.md

     international - Get sticker sets from all all languages. toggle_deluxe - Only get the very best sticker packs.
-(Restricts the search drastically) forget_set - Forget all usages of a sticker pack. help - Display admin help
+(Restricts the search drastically) forget_set - Forget all usages of a sticker pack. delete_history - Delete the full search history of a user. help - Display admin help